Curated by the NZ On Screen Team

 This doco looks critically at the radical economic changes implemented by the 1984 Labour Government — where privatisation of state assets was part of a wider agenda that sought to remake New Zealand as a model free market state.
 Here the trickle-down ‘Rogernomics’ theory is counterpointed by its social effects.

-Also directed by Alister Barry, this doco is about the National Party and the 2005 election; it was made in conjunction with Nicky Hager’s eponymous book (written from leaked party emails).
+Also directed by Alister Barry, this doco is about the National Party and the 2005 election; it was inspired by Nicky Hager’s eponymous book (written from leaked party emails).
 Don Brash’s infamous Orewa speeches, Exclusive Brethren “attack” pamphlets and Iwi/Kiwi billboards all feature.

 Ngāti Porou leader, land reformer, politician and scholar Sir Apirana Ngata is the subject of this episode from the Pounamu series, about leading Māori figures.
 Ngata was the first Māori university graduate, a Minister of Native Affairs, and advocated that Māori had to co-exist with Pākehā.